sueddeutsche/editron/docs/doc-editor-options.md

 `collapsed`         | boolean   | if set, will add a collapse button for the object contents.
 If set to `true`, will initially collapse the editor
 `collapseIcon`      | string    | the collapse [icon](https://material.io/tools/icons/?style=baseline), when not collapsed `collapsedIcon`     | string    | the collapsed [icon](https://material.io/tools/icons/?style=baseline), when collapsed
-`headerContent`     | boolean   | experimental: if set to `true`, will place objects contents into the object-header //TODO: maybe add a sidenote what _experimental_ means here

 ### Array editor options